ProgramDoorToHeaven/DoorToHeaven-TaylorSeries/files/1996 and before/19900000_19280908_Artifacts_discovery.md

 older civilization and the hieroglyphics accompanying them would typically (on similar bilingual artifacts) be their translation.

+The hieroglyphs on the cover stone are the early form or proto-hierohlyphs.
+Probably from 3000 BCE, which is 500 years older than the other artifacts found in this area.

 None of the symbols on the artifact is used twice.
 This indicates one of tho possibilities:

 Either a 39-character phonetic alphabet with one word written in the cartouche in the middle.
-However, phonetic alphabets are not probable before 2000 BC.
+However, phonetic alphabets are not probable before 2000 BCE.

 Or it could be a logographic
 writing system.
 The text contains 39 distinct symbols.